apache/solr-site/content/pages/community.md

 save_as: community.html
 template: community

-## Apache Software Foundation ##

-Solr is developed by contributors to the Apache Software Foundation (ASF) through an open, meritocratic process that goes well beyond simply sharing the source code.
-Visit the [ASF website](https://www.apache.org/) to learn more.

 ## Support ##

 The Solr Community provides user support for free through the [solr-user mailing list](#mailing-lists-irc) and other channels mentioned